john-tipper/grafeas-dynamodb/README.md

 Pagination support is provided out of the box with DynamoDB; see the main Grafeas documentation for how to use this.

 No support is currently provided for migration of schemas in the event of changes to the Grafeas structure and thus any such migrations will need to be performed manually.

+### Consistency and Billing

+Strict consistency is used for queries and gets that make use of the GPI; all others use eventual consistency.
+Billing is set to per-request: this will be more expensive if you have many queries, but for experimenting at low query volumes then this will likely be the cheapest option.

 ## Contributing